jazzy5006/life-os/README.md

 If Claude loses context, paste this:

 > *"Quick context: this is a single-file HTML personal Life OS.
 It includes a Timber puppy schedule (9-week-old miniature poodle, crate training, Learn to Earn, Sophia Yin protocol), a daily schedule with AI replan and per-block override mode, PT tracker, battery/connection tracking, Google Calendar iCal integration, and Gemini + Claude AI integration.
 The design is minimalist kawaii pastel.
+AI features use gemini-3.1-flash-lite-preview via the @google/genai SDK (Gemini 3 series).
 The goal is reducing cognitive overhead, not productivity.
 Please keep changes minimal and targeted."*

 </details>